paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-For example "English" should always be displayed as "English", regardless of what the current language is), and keeping a static list of available languages so we can display them in the dropdown menu.
+For example "English" should always be displayed as "English", regardless of what the current language is...

 ---